Marjory00/Product-Landing-Camera/README.md

 # Product-Landing-Camera
 Product Landing Camera
-## This is a Web Development Project about Product Landing Camera.
+# This is a Website Development Project about Digital LSR Cameras.
 It will have more updates.